feder-observatory/acp-scripts/README.md

             + `TargetStart`: For dawn/dusk flats or lights we open the flaps (which does nothing if they are already open) and we also open the dome.
             + `TargetEnd`: Not sure what was intended here, but out current modifications are clearly a debugging effort.
     + **Where to put it on the control computer**: It belongs in the folder `C:\Program Files (x86)\ACP Obs Control` (though check the ACP documentation if things are not working).
++ `CommonTasks.tiddler`
+    + **Purpose**: This "tiddler" adds links to the ACP web page for opening and closing the cover and for slewing to zenith.
+A "tiddler" is the ACP author's name for these little HTML code snippets that get embedded into the ACP web site.
+    + **Where to put it on the control computer**: Really the only way to get this into the right place is to run ACP (double-click on the desktop icon) and click the "Use Web Browser" button.
+When the web page opens, open up the "Toolbox" area in the left column, then click on "Authoring System".
+Make a new tiddler; this one was called "Common Tasks."
+Paste the content of `CommonTasks.tiddler` in and save it.
+Then click "save to web" in the upper right column for it to actually be available.
+        + To add it to the default landing page for everyone, edit the "StartupItems" tiddler (may have to search for it on the right?) and add `[[CommonTasks]]`.
+Again, save it and "save to web" for the changes to take effect.

 ### Other